stretchr/sdk-js/README.md

 #### Where

 The `where` method adds an additional filter parameter to the query.
 It takes two arguments, the field and the filter value.
-The field can be any field in a document and the value should be one of the supported filter types:
+The field can be any field in a resource and the value should be one of the supported filter types:

   * No character - Equal to (e.g. `.where("age", "18")`)
   * `!` - Not equal to (e.g. `.where("age", "!18"`)